Azure/autorest/README.md

 **AutoRest** is extensible and can support multiple types of input and output. *AutoRest.exe* comes with the *AutoRest.json* configuration file that defines the available inputs (*Modelers*) and outputs (*CodeGenerators*).
 When invoking *AutoRest.exe*, you must specify the `-Modeler` and `-CodeGenerator` to use.

-The Swagger schema is language agnostic and doesn't include the notion of namespace, but for generating code, AutoRest requires `-BaseNamespace` be specified.
+The Swagger schema is language agnostic and doesn't include the notion of namespace, but for generating code, AutoRest requires `-Namespace` be specified.
 By default, the CodeGenerator will place output in a directory named *Generated*.
-This can be overridden by providing the `-OutputFolder` parameter.
+This can be overridden by providing the `-OutputDirectory` parameter.

->AutoRest.exe -CodeGenerator CSharp -Modeler Swagger -Input swagger.json -BaseNamespace MyNamespace
+>AutoRest.exe -CodeGenerator CSharp -Modeler Swagger -Input swagger.json -Namespace MyNamespace

 Now, we will use the generated code to call the web serviced.